bioinfo-pf-curie/mpiSORT/docs/README.md

 ```

-You normally notice the scalability.
-If not, something is wrong with your setup.
+You normally notice the scalability otherwise something is wrong with your setup.
-You also can compute the total memory needed for mpiSORT: 20GB * 8cores = 160GB.

 Profiling different sample sizes with different configuration will tell what is the best configuration for dispatching your jobs.
-We can wonder: shall we take more CPU and less GB/CPU or the reverse...this is very dependent of your computing architecture.
+Using this can of benchmark can help to decide if you need to use more cores and less GB/core or the contrary.
+This is very dependent of your computing architecture and your aim.

 #### Conclusion

-Testing and constructing a baseline is very important if you want to take advantages of the MPI optimization.
+Testing and benchmarking `mpiSORT` with respect to a reference baseline is very important if you want to take advantages of the MPI optimization.
-Besides that there are a lots of MPI parameters we don't use like jobs placement, memory binding and NUMA control but those are another subjects.
+Besides that there are may MPI parameters you can play with (such as job placement, memory binding and NUMA control).
-With this version we recommend you to take a power of 2 MPI jobs this way you don't have memory limitation per jobs.
+With this version we recommend you to take a power of 2 MPI jobs in order to avaoid memory limitation per jobs.

 ## Examples